Yan-Oliveira/doc-fao/content/ticket-forms/admin/ticket-settings/dynamic-ticket-templates.rst

 Dynamic Ticket Template Variables
 ---------------------------------

 Using variables in the text makes it possible to personalize messages.
-Variables, known as OTRS tags, are replaced by OTRS when generating the message.
+Variables, known as OTRS tags, are replaced by the system when generating the message.
 Find a list of available tags stems for this resource at the bottom of both add and edit screens.

 .. figure:: images/dynamic-ticket-template-variables.png
    :alt: Dynamic Ticket Template Variables